rumsyx/RPCF/README.md

 RPCF
 ==
-Code for the paper 'ROI Pooled Correlation Filters for Visual Tracking' (CVPR 2019)
+Code for the paper 'ROI Pooled Correlation Filters for Visual Tracking'

 Paper Link
 ---